Reference Entry

 At runtime:

-- fetch or import the JSON
+- fetch or import the compressed payload

 - create an empty index with the same field layout